Nolu-M/Notes-code/README.md

 <details>
 <summary>Power BI</summary>

-# Get started with Power BI
+# Get started with Power BI - 3 modules
-## Describe using Power BI to build data-driven analytics
+## Describe using Power BI to build data-driven analytics - Module 1
 - Microsoft Power BI (Business Intelligence): a collection of software services, apps and connectors that work together to turn unrelated sources of data into coherent, visually immersive and interactive insights
 - lets you easiily connect to your data sources, clean and model your data without affecting underlying source, visualize (or discover) what's important and share that with anyone/everyone
 - consists of a **Microsoft Windows desktop application** ---> **Power BI Desktop**, an **online SaaS (Software as a Service) service** ---> **the Power BI service** and **mobile Power BI apps** that are available on phones and tablets